Del Monte Foods Honored As Corporate Hero By Alliance For A Healthier Generation

-America's Healthiest schools Leaders Summit in Little Rock, Arkansas.
+WALNUT CREEK, Calif., October 29, 2024 /3BL/ - Del Monte Foods received the 2024 Corporate Hero Award by Alliance for a Healthier Generatio during the America's Healthiest schools Leaders Summi in Little Rock, Arkansas.
 This recognition highlights Del Monte Foods' mission of improving nutrition education and access for millions of children and families across the United States.

 Greg Longstreet, President and CEO of Del Monte Foods, accepted the award, joining past honorees including Nike, Kohl's, and Kaiser Permanente.
 The award acknowledges the company's "Nourishing Families by Nourishing Schools" program, developed in partnership with Alliance for a Healthier Generation.
 This initiative is part of the company's $5 million, ten-year commitment to support the physical, mental, and social-emotional well-being of youth and communities nationwide.
 To date, the program has reached over 7.6 million students and their families, exceeding the 7.5 million goal set in 2022.